smcpeak/factorio-bulldozer-equipment/README.md

 =====

 First, research Bulldozer Equipment.
-Its prerequisites are Processor Unit and Belt Immunity Equipment.
+Its prerequisites are Utility (yellow) Science and Belt Immunity Equipment.

-Create the Bulldozer Equipment item and put it into the equipment grid of a player character or vehicle.
+Create the Bulldozer Equipment item and put it into the equipment grid of a player character or a vehicle.
 Ensure the grid can supply the required 200 kW of power.
 This equipment also provides the function of the Belt Immunity equipment, so you can remove that if you have it.